appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

-## Never Commit Directly to the Main Branch
+## Never Commit Directly to the Master Branch

-The main branch should be reserved for production-ready code.
+The `master` branch should be reserved for production-ready code.
 Developers should use separate branches for each feature or improvement to maintain code stability and reduce conflicts.

 - To prevent accidental commits, make the base branch protected from [Git settings](/advanced-concepts/version-control-with-git/reference/git-settings).